Zypher17/wifi-stealer/README.md

 After flashing, plugging the Digispark into a Windows machine will:

 - Open PowerShell.
-- Read saved WiFi profiles and extract the passwords.
+- Extract saved WiFi profiles and passwords.
-- Send the captured data to your PHP receiver as CSV.
+- POST the CSV data to your PHP receiver.
-- Clean up the temp files it created.
+- Clean up temp files.
-- Optionally blink the onboard LED to signal it’s done.

 ---